 Ambien can seem like the answer to a person’s insomnia problems at first.
 However, for many people, it can turn into an addiction.
 When they try to stop taking the drug, they experience Ambien withdrawal symptoms.
 Without proper medical support from a treatment center, these challenging symptoms can quickly cause a person to relapse.
-Once a person completes detox, they can continue treatment for withdrawal symptoms during outpatient care.
+Once a person completes detox in Tampa, they can continue treatment for withdrawal symptoms during outpatient care.
 This greatly increases their chances of staying sober.

 What Is Ambien?